 Program DescriptionFamilies First is Tennessee's welfare reform plan that replaced the Aid to Families with Dependent Children (AFDC) program.
 The temporary cash assistance program emphasizes work, training, and personal responsibility.
 As part of the Families First program, each participant must agree to follow a Personal Responsibility Plan (PRP).
 Unless a participant is exempt from the work requirement, he/she must also agree to develop, follow, and complete a work plan.
 The work plan is based on the individual's needs and skills.

-Application ProcessTo apply for this program, please contact the Department of Human Service Adult and Family Services office near you:
+Application ProcessTo apply for this program, please contact the Department of Human Services Family Assistance office near you.

 Program Contact Information